awaters1/awaters1.github.io/_posts/2016-11-11-My-definition-of-Big-Data.md

 end because I was reading the stream too slowly and ended up hitting the number of re-connection attempts.

-So what is my definiton of Big Data?
+So what is my definition of Big Data?
 Well to be honest it is data that once you start working with it you think to your self "damn that is a lot".
 Too much for your crappy Internet, too fast for your spinning rust and